Position: Professor & Fletcher Jones Chair

 Phone: 909-607-4651 or 909-621-8209

-Dr. Chatterjee is a Professor and Fletcher Jones Chair of Technology, Management & Design at CGU’s School of Information Systems & Technology (SISAT).
+Dr. Chatterjee is Professor and Fletcher Jones Chair of Technology Management at CGU’s School of Information Systems & Technology (SISAT).
 He is also considered a leading technology designer and strategist for 21st century healthcare.
-He is the founding director of Network Convergence Laboratory funded by the National Science Foundation.
+He founded the Network Convergence Laboratory made possible by a grant from the National Science Foundation.
+NCL has recently changed its name to IDEA Labs.
 He joined CGU in July of 2001.
-He is also an adjunct faculty of the Peter F. Drucker and Ito School of Management, where he teaches on their executive MBA program.
+In May 2015, he was awarded the distinguished lifetime achievement award for contributions to Design Science Research, presented by the IS design community.
+He is also an adjunct faculty at the Keck Graduate Institute of Applied Life Science where he teaches a course on Healthcare Informatics and has taught at Peter F. Drucker and Ito School of Management, on their executive MBA program.
 Prior to joining CGU, he was an Associate Professor of CIS at Georgia State University‘s Robinson College of Business in Atlanta.
-He has been a visiting scholar at Indian Institute of Management, (Ahmadabad & Kolkata) and Indian Institute of Technology, Mumbai.
+He has been a visiting scholar at Indian Institute of Management, (Ahmadabad & Kolkata) and the Kanwal Rekhi School of IT at IIT Mumbai.

-He has published over 100 articles in refereed conferences and journals including IEEE Network, IEEE J. on Selected Areas in Communications, Communications of the ACM, Computer Networks, Journal of MIS, Decision Support Systems, Journal of American Medical Informatics Association (JAMIA), Telemedicine & e-Health Journal, Information Systems Frontiers, Computer Communication, IEEE IT Professional, ACM CCR, Communications of AIS, Journal of Internet Technology etc. He is an Associate Editor of the MIS Quarterly, a flagship journal in IS.
+He has published over 115 articles in refereed conferences and journals including IEEE Network, IEEE J. on Selected Areas in Communications, Communications of the ACM, Computer Networks, Journal of MIS, Decision Support Systems, Journal of American Medical Informatics Association (JAMIA), Telemedicine & e-Health Journal, Information Systems Frontiers, Computer Communication, IEEE IT Professional, ACM CCR, Communications of AIS, Journal of Internet Technology etc. He is an Associate Editor of the MIS Quarterly, a flagship journal in IS.
+He is on the editorial board of International Journal of Business Data Communications and Networking and Health Systems Journal (from Palgrave Macmillan).
 He was an active IETF member affiliated to several working groups and a core group member of Video Middleware Initiative within Internet-2.
 He has been the General Chair for SIP Workshop at Supercom (2004, 2005), Healthcom 2003 conference and Mini-track Co-Chair for HICSS Conference.
 He has been on the program committee of several IEEE and ACM conferences and served as TPC Vice Chair for IEEE Technical Committee EntNet@Supercom.
 He is fascinated with the potential of design science research methodology and is the founder of DESRIST conference.
-He was the Program Chair for the 1st and 2nd International Conference on Design Science in IS&T (DESRIST2007), and is the general chair of DESRIST 2013.
-His research has been funded by National Science Foundation (NSF), Internet2, Northrop-Grumman, BellSouth, Institute for HeartMath, and several other corporations.
+He was the Program Chair and founder for the 1st and 2nd International Conference on Design Science in IS&T (DESRIST2007), and is the general chair of DESRIST 2013.
+His research has been funded by National Science Foundation (NSF), Internet2, Michigan Diabetes Center, The California Endowment, Northrop-Grumman, BellSouth, Institute for HeartMath, Loma Linda Foundation and several other corporations.
 He has served on several NSF panels, PI meetings and Computer Science and Telecom Board.
-He is on the editorial board of International Journal of Business Data Communications and Networking and Health Systems Journal (from Palgrave Macmillan).
 He is member of Strategic Education Council of AHIMA, and AMIA Charter Academic member.
-He is also a seniot member of IEEE, and member of ACM, IEEE Computer Society, IEEE Communications Society and Association for Information Systems.
-Dr. Chatterjee is a regular invited speaker at international meetings worldwide, consults regularly with Fortune 500 companies and serves as an advisor to many Indian IT companies.
+He is also a senior member of IEEE, and member of ACM, IEEE Computer Society, IEEE Communications Society and Association for Information Systems.
+Dr. Chatterjee is a regular invited speaker at international meetings worldwide, consults regularly with Fortune 500 companies and serves as an adviser to many Indian IT companies.

 Dr. Chatterjee received a B. Tech (Hons) in Electronics & Telecommunications Engineering (1988) from Jadavpur University, India; an MS (1991) and a PhD (1994) in Computer Science from the School of Computer Science, University of Central Florida .
-His Ph.D thesis was on congestion control algorithms in ATM networks for multi-class service.
+His Ph.D thesis was on congestion control algorithms in ATM networks for multi-class service under the supervision of Dr. Mostafa Bassiouni. .
 He was Co-founder & Chairman of VoiceCore Technologies Inc., which he formed back in 2001.
-In 2013, he founded DCL (Dr. Chatterjee Laboratories LLC), a wireless healthcare startup.
-He works closely with the Venture Capital and startup community in Southern California area.
+In 2013, he founded DCL Health (Dr. Chatterjee’s Laboratories Health LLC), a wireless healthcare startup.
+He works closely with the Venture Capital and entrepreneurial startup community in Southern California area.
 He can be reached at email@example.com or firstname.lastname@example.org.